Is your move to France actually ready?

 The prefecture interview for naturalization is conducted entirely in French and covers your life, professional situation, reasons for seeking citizenship, and understanding of French civic values.
 The interviewing officer forms a judgment about your language level through the conversation itself: whether you can sustain a substantive discussion in French, whether you understand questions posed at a normal conversational pace, and whether your responses are coherent and relevant.
 There is no formal score assigned for language during the interview: the officer records a holistic assessment that becomes part of the file transmitted to the Ministry of Justice.

-For the specific question of what B1 means in the context of a naturalization interview and how Americans can prepare for it, see our guide on what B1 means in the citizenship context.
 Meeting the B1 threshold is one requirement among several for naturalization.
 For a complete picture of what the naturalization process involves, the timeline it follows, and how the language requirement fits into the broader dossier, our guide to French citizenship for Americans covers the full process from eligibility to the oath ceremony.

 Naturalization also requires passing a civic exam covering French history, institutions, and values, assessed separately from the language test.
 Our guide to the French civic exam in 2026 explains the format, what is assessed, and what realistic preparation looks like for Americans.